hablapps/pairstrading/PostPairsTrading.md

 ![WSignals](resources/window_signals.gif)

 In this instance, we can see that the spread (purple line) is positive and above the signal (blue line), indicating that our Y index (NASDAQ100) is overvalued relative to the SP500.
 Therefore, we should sell NASDAQ100 and buy SP500.
-At the end of the gif, it can be observed that the spread returns to 0 (green line), meaning the indexes are no longer overvalued or undervalued, respectively.
+At the end of the animation, it can be observed that the spread returns to 0 (green line), meaning the indexes are no longer overvalued or undervalued, respectively.
 At this point, we should unwind the positions we acquired earlier.

 > 💡 Signal windows play a pivotal role in implementing Pairs Trading strategies.
 They serve as indicators for determining when to execute buy and sell actions, acting as arbitrary thresholds that guide our algorithm's decision-making process.
 These windows are derived from the variance of our data, representing a static variance assumption due to our consideration of a time-independent cointegrated series.